 Lie #6: It’s sometimes God’s will for people to die young.

 Amazingly enough, Christians who fall prey to this tradition actually think it’s scriptural.
 When they hear about someone who died at an early age, they say things like, “Well, you know the Bible says it’s appointed to every man a time to die.
 I guess this was just their time to go.”

 As spiritual as that might sound, it’s wrong.
 What the Bible actually says is this: “It is appointed unto men once to die” (Hebrews 9:27, emphasis mine).
 Whether we’re young or old when that once comes is up to us.
 If we believe and obey God’s Word, we can put it off until we’ve lived to a ripe, old age.

 If we have the faith for it, we can be like Moses.
 He lived to be 120, and he wasn’t sick when he left this earth.
 He still had enough strength to climb Mount Nebo and his eyes were so sharp he could see the Promised Land from there.

 How can you be sure that kind of long, strong life is actually God’s will for you?

-Because of what He said in Proverbs 3:1-2: “My son, forget not my law or teaching, but let your heart keep my commandments; for length of days and years of a life [worth living] and tranquility [inward and outward and continuing through old age till death], these shall they add to you.”
+Because of what He said in Proverbs 3:1-2: “My son, forget not my law or teaching, but let your heart keep my commandments; for length of days and years of a life [worth living] and tranquillity [inward and outward and continuing through old age till death], these shall they add to you.”
 What a WORD!

 Those verses paint a picture of what God wants for all of us.
 He wants our lives to just get better and better.
-He wants us to enjoy the fulfillment of the promise in Psalm 91:16: “With long life will I satisfy him, and show him my salvation.”
+He wants us to enjoy the fulfilment of the promise in Psalm 91:16: “With long life will I satisfy him, and show him my salvation.”

 That’s what my friend Dodie Osteen did.